Last updated: March 18, 2021

 Don’t forget to visit the Ettalong Beach Markets at the eastern end of Ocean View Road where you’ll find a great variety of shops, restaurants, cafes and also the popular Cinema Paradiso.
 Ettalong Markets is the largest undercover market on the Central Coast.

 Umina Beach is a long strip of sand facing Broken Bay with views of Box Head in the east and Lion Island and Barrenjoey Headland in the south.
-The northern part of Umina Beach is actually called Ocean Beach which also has its own surf life saving club.
+The northern part of Umina Beach is called Ocean Beach which also has its own surf life saving club.

 Umina’s long sandy beach is one of the most popular destinations in the Central Coast, great for families to spend a day and for surfers catching waves.